dengking/discrete/docs/Data-structure/Stack/geeksforgeeks-Stack/Sort-stack/index.md

 ###  Algorithm

-1. Create a temporary stack say **tmpStack**.
+一、Create a temporary stack say `tmpStack`.

-2. While input stack is NOT empty do this:
+二、While input stack is NOT empty do this:

-    - Pop an element from input stack call it **temp**
+1、Pop an element from input stack call it `temp`

-    - while temporary stack is NOT empty and top of temporary stack is greater than temp, pop from temporary stack and push it to the input stack
+2、while **temporary stack** is NOT empty and top of temporary stack is greater than `temp`, pop from **temporary stack** and push it to the input stack

+> NOTE:
+>
+> 一、" top of temporary stack is greater than `temp`" 说明 "top of temporary stack " 应该位于 temp之下

-    - push **temp** in temporary stack
+3、push **temp** in temporary stack

-3. The sorted numbers are in tmpStack
+三、The sorted numbers are in `tmpStack`